ideonate/jupyter-innotater/README.md

 Extra optional parameters:

 `classes` - an array of two string values containing text to display in place of 'False' and 'True'.

+#### TextInnotation

+data is expected to be an array of text strings.

+Displays a textarea showing the text.

 ## 3 - Installation